chmagitt/iothub-private-endpoint/chapters/endpoint.md

 <img width="500" alt="endpoint7" src="https://github.com/chmagitt/iothub-private-endpoint/blob/main/media/Endpoint7.png">
 <br>
 At the end of the configuration the "Private access" page of IoT Hub shows the new Private Endpoint.<br>
-When you click on the Endpoint you can watch the "DNS configuration" showing the  new Network Interface connected to the VNET and the two new IP address (10.2.1.36 and 10.2.1.37) dynamically allocated in the subnet you have chosen in the previous steps.<br>
+When you click on the Endpoint you can watch the "DNS configuration" showing the  new Network Interface connected to the VNET and the two new **private IP addresses** (10.2.1.36 and 10.2.1.37) dynamically allocated in the subnet you have chosen in the previous steps and their associated **private FQDN** (privatelink)  .<br>
 <br>
 <img width="800" alt="endpoint8" src="https://github.com/chmagitt/iothub-private-endpoint/blob/main/media/Endpoint8.png">
 <br>